How to make it through a move to a new state during the holidays.

 The Happiest, and Slowest, Time of the Year

 For moving companies, winter tends to be the slowest time of the year.
-Clients prefer not to sell their homes or look for new ones when cold and snowy weather is a complication.
+Clients prefer not to sell their homes or look for new ones when cold and snowy weather are complications.
 Further, people tend to avoid such a big undertaking during the holiday season, when they’re busy buying gifts and planning celebrations.
 There are additional complications for families with children in school.

 “Our drivers are on the road a lot of the year, and many will take off during Christmas if the business isn’t there, so if you know you’re going to be moving around the holidays, it’s always best to book a little earlier, so we can make sure all the arrangements are made to get your belongings where they need to go,” she says.